shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

       - Benefits of UEFI
       - Boot sequence for PC and for ARM board
     - basics of Linux kernel and Linux rootfs
-  - Revision of some chapters of computer networking
+  - Revision of computer networking
+    - five layers of TCP/IP Protocol Suite
     - difference between frames and packets
     - UART data frame and packet